-Lecturers at Regency campus require all students use TurnItIn, in line with the following guidelines:
+Lecturers at Holmesglen Moorabbin campus require all students use Turnitin, in line with the following guidelines:

-All assessment pieces must be submitted electronically to TurnItIn and in hard copy (paper) via the Le Cordon Bleu Assignment Box located near the Le Cordon Bleu Administration office at Regency Campus.
-If an electronic copy is not submitted to TurnItIn, the assignment will not be marked and a 0 grade will be allocated.
+All assessment pieces must be submitted electronically to Turnitin and in hard copy (paper) via the Le Cordon Bleu Assignment Box located near the Le Cordon Bleu

+Administration office.
+If an electronic copy is not submitted to Turnitin, the assignment will not be marked and a 0 grade will be allocated.